Testing Bank Transfer Payments

 Under- or Overpayment

 This can only happen for bank transfer as the payment method (because the payment is completed manually outside of the Flywire platform).
-If the payer transfers a slightly wrong amount, the payment amount that is Guaranteed (and will be
+If the payer transfers a slightly wrong amount, the payment amount that is

 Delivered ) can be different from the